Order of Visit: High Point #30

 The state of Missouri has since turned Pilot Knob’s historic battle site into part of their state park system.
 And each September, on the battle’s anniversary, Civil War hobbyists descend upon the park to reenact the scene.

-We didn’t get to stop to take in this history though.
+We didn’t get to stop to take in this historical site at Pilot Knob during our visit.
 The park was temporarily closed due to the pandemic, and the rain was a good deterrent to any local exploring.
-So, we continued on straight through Plot Knob and to the high point instead.
+So, we continued straight through to the high point instead.

 The drive to the entrance Taum Sauk Park was relatively easy rural highway driving.
 Before long, a brightly-colored sign announced our final turn onto the 1.5-mile dirt road that led to the summit.

 There were only two other cars parked up at the top of the mountain on this chilly, wet March afternoon.
-And we sat inside the parked car for the next 10 minutes to let the heavy downpour dwindle down to just a steady shower, then we made a run for it.
+We sat inside the parked car for a solid 10 minutes after our arrival to allow the heavy downpour to recede to a steady shower.
+Then we made a run for it.

 Luckily, the 0.2-mile path to the summit was a flat, paved sidewalk.
-And shortly after we got into the trees, we crossed paths with the Mina Sauk Falls Trail, which looked like a sloppy mess by comparison.
+Shortly after we got into the trees, we crossed paths with the Mina Sauk Falls Trail, which looked like a sloppy mess by comparison.
 We wouldn’t be taking that detour on this visit.

-I was hoping we might catch some spring blooms on the trees.
-But, apparently we were too early in the season too.
+I hoped we might catch some spring blooms on the trees.
+But we were too early in the season even for that minor delight.
 All the trees were still bare and brown.
 The only color around us was the orange and blown leaves left on the forest floor after the winter.

 The paved sidewalk wound back and forth through the trees and then finally came to a dead end near a bench and a small boulder.
 Just in front of the rock, there was a rust-colored stone plaque announcing our destination.
 I tried to get a good photo of the plaque, but it was nearly fully submerged in a giant puddle.